digidem/mapbox-map-image-export/README.md

 ## Acknowledgements

 This is inspired by [extract-streetview](https://github.com/Jam3/extract-streetview) by [mattdesl](https://github.com/mattdesl).
-It uses [Jam3/devtool](https://github.com/Jam3/devtool) to run [electron](http://electron.atom.io) to render the map in a headless version of Chrome.
+It uses [Electron](https://electron.atom.io/) to render the map in a headless version of Chrome.

 ## License